Year 2 Curriculum

 -Explore and evaluate a range of ingredients and existing products.

--Explore equipment needed to make smoothie and know how to use these safely.
+-Explore equipment needed to make a smoothie and how to use these safely.